 "What is the junior Malfoy doing in the Room of Requirement?"

-"You do realize that I don't care.
-Besides you just did it as well."
+"I'm sure you've realized by now, that I don't care.
+Besides, you did it as well."

 "I thought we were friends, Potty?"
 Malfoy stuck his lip out in a fake pout.

 Harry laughed, "I haven't hexed you yet, have I?"

 The blonde thought it over for a moment before conceding, "Point."

 By this time, they had reached the grand staircase and Malfoy nodded at Harry before turning to head down to the dungeons..

 "You know how there is a Hogsmeade weekend coming up?"